Hydrogen Spectrum introduction

 In the late 1800s, it was known that when a gas is excited using an electric discharge and the light emitted is viewed through a diffraction grating; the spectrum observed consists not of a continuous band of light, but of individual lines with well-defined wavelengths.
 Experiments have shown that the wavelengths of the lines were characteristic of the chemical element emitting the light.
 They were an atomic fingerprint which resulted from the internal structure of the atom.

 What is Hydrogen spectrum?

-The hydrogen spectrum is an important piece of evidence showing that the electronic structure of the atom is quantized.
-When an electric discharge is passed through gaseous hydrogen molecule, the hydrogen atoms in the molecule dissociate.
-This leads to the emission of electromagnetic radiation by the energetically excited hydrogen atoms.
-The hydrogen emission spectrum consists of radiation of discrete frequencies.
+The hydrogen spectrum is an important piece of evidence to show the quantized electronic structure of an atom.
+The hydrogen atoms of the molecule dissociate as soon as an electric discharge is passed through a gaseous hydrogen molecule.
+It results in the emission of electromagnetic radiation initiated by the energetically excited hydrogen atoms.
+The hydrogen emission spectrum comprises radiation of discrete frequencies.
 These series of radiation are named after the scientists who discovered them.

-When a photon is absorbed by a hydrogen atom, the energy of the photon causes the electron to undergo a transition to a higher energy level (n = 1 n = 2, for example).
-When a hydrogen atom emits a photon, the electron undergoes a transition from a higher energy level to a lower one (n = 3 n = 2, for example).
+When a hydrogen atom absorbs a photon, it causes the electron to experience a transition to a higher energy level, for example, n = 1, n = 2.
+When a photon is emitted through a hydrogen atom, the electron undergoes a transition from a higher energy level to a lower, for example, n = 3, n = 2.
 During this transition from a higher level to a lower level, there is the transmission of light occurs.
-Since the energy levels of the atom are quantized, the spectrum will consist of wavelengths that reflect the differences in these energy levels.
+The quantized energy levels of the atoms, cause the spectrum to comprise wavelengths that reflect the differences in these energy levels.
 For example, the line at 656 nm corresponds to the transition n = 3 n = 2.

 In the year 1885, on the basis of experimental observations, Balmer proposed the formula for correlating the wave number of the spectral lines emitted and the energy shells involved.
 This formula is given as: